albertonoys/M5PORKCHOP/README.md

 ------[ 3.1.1 - CHILL DONOHAM Mode

-    Sometimes you gotta be a good pig.
-Legal recon.
-Sensitive location.
-    Your mom's house.
-Whatever.
-Press [D] from OINK or IDLE, or toggle in Settings.
-The pig's other face emerges.
-The quiet one.
-The patient one.
-Three sides to every coin if you know where to look.
+    sometimes you gotta be a good pig. legal recon. sensitive location. your mom's house. whatever. press [D] from OINK or IDLE, or toggle in settings. the pig's other face emerges. the quiet one. the patient one. three sides to every coin if you know where to look.

-    Start toast: "PEACEFUL VIBES - NO TROUBLE TODAY".
-    You'll know which personality took over.
+    start toast: "PEACEFUL VIBES - NO TROUBLE TODAY". you'll know which personality took over.

-    What changes:
+    what changes:

         * Zero TX - not a single frame leaves your radio
         * Adaptive channel timing - Multi-Armed Bandit algorithm